planoe/size-calculator/README.md

 * [CalcTool](http://www.calctool.org/CALC/other/home/dress_size)
 * [Shopfans Caclulator](https://shopfans.com/clothes/size.html)

-## Running the API
+## Running the Mock API

+A mock API implementation with hard-coded responses can be found in the `api/` directory.
 An example UI implementation can be found in the `frontend/` directory.
-A mock API implementation with hard-coded responses can be found in the `api/` directory.

-The example API uses Node.js.
+The mock API uses Node.js and also serves the example UI implementation.

 Running the API: